MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

   shared resource could be blocking it.

 - When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the Core Engine.
-  While the C function is running, no other Java methods can run because the Core Engine awaits for the C function to finish.
+  While the C function is running, no other Java methods can run because the Core Engine waits for the C function to finish.
   Consequently, no Java thread can ever run again if the C function never returns.
   Therefore, spot any suspect native functions and trace every entry/exit to detect faulty code.

-Please refer to :ref:`implementation_details` if you encounter issues to implement the heartbeat.
+Please refer to :ref:`implementation_details` if you encounter issues when implementing the heartbeat.

 Check UI Thread Liveness
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Now, what if the ``Alive`` heartbeat runs while the UI is frozen?
-Java threads are getting scheduled but the UI thread (also called
+Java threads are getting scheduled, but the UI thread (also called
-Display Pump thread), does not process display events.
+Display Pump thread) does not process display events.

 Let's make the heartbeat snippet above execute in the UI
 thread.
 Simply wraps the ``System.out.println("Alive")`` with a